 Users will start by binding their off-chain wallets to prove ownership of assets such as BTC, ETH etc while not logging private keys at this stage.
 The funds are then deposited into a multi-signature escrow wallet MSE that corresponds to the bound BTC, ETH etc. Once the assets are confirmed and mapped onto the chain, the MASC (mapped asset smart contract) transfers them into the user’s DATx Wallet and therefore users will be able to use these assets to access DATx Chain-based DAPPs.

 Users can also withdrawal their assets at will.

-The DATx chain will also have a DATx token which will provide token holders with voting rights and allow them to access DAP services just like when using off-chain assets.
+The DATx chain will also support the DATx token, which will provide token holders with voting rights and allow them to access DAP services just like when using off-chain assets.